decretist/Gratian/papers/Rem_Non_Novam/main.md

 progress, so I appreciate the opportunity for feedback.

-When I talk about this work in front of Digital Humanities audiences, I have to spend several minutes carefully explaining what Gratian’s _Decretum_ is and why it is important, something that will not be necessary today at the Stephan Kuttner Institute.
-Anyone attending a session on Canon Law in the Twelfth and Thirteenth Centuries is familiar with Anders Winroth’s discovery, now almost 20 years ago, of the first recension of the _Decretum_, and with subsequent debates (recently summarized by Melodie Eichbauer) over whether the _Decretum_ was compiled and circulated in two distinct recensions, or whether
+When I talk about this work in front of Digital Humanities audiences, I have to spend several minutes carefully explaining what Gratian's _Decretum_ is and why it is important, something that will not be necessary today at the Stephan Kuttner Institute.
+Anyone attending a session on Canon Law in the Twelfth and Thirteenth Centuries is familiar with Anders Winroth's discovery, now almost 20 years ago, of the first recension of the _Decretum_, and with subsequent debates (recently summarized by Melodie Eichbauer) over whether the _Decretum_ was compiled and circulated in two distinct recensions, or whether